kaleido-io/txsizelimit-testing/README.md

 - `16:16:26` - node 1 tx pool accepts, node 2&3 tx pool rejects
 - `16:16:30` - new chain segment containing the transaction recognized by all nodes

+As a result of the test, we believe that adding a transaction size limit does not cause network affects beyond pool-level validation; it does not halt the block mining process or cause permanent forks, and is a safe addition to Quorum's cli.

 # Running the tests: